 WELCOME TO THE COLLECTIVE WORKS OF KATY MCMANUS

-FEATURING GILDED PAINTINGS & MURALS ON CICADA WING PAPER
+GOLD, COPPER & SILVER GILDED PAINTINGS ON CICADA INSECT WING PAPER ON WOOD PANEL/CANVAS

 “Natalie Wood”